 Situated close to New York City, with a commuter rail running through it, this region is under persistent development pressure, compounded by the stresses of increasing tourism.
 HHLT was founded in 1989 to address these issues.

-We work to protect and preserve the Hudson Highlands through…
+With your support, we work to protect and preserve the Hudson Highlands through…

 Land Conservation and Stewardship: we work with private landowners on real estate transactions including conservation agreements that limit future development, the outright purchase of land, and the facilitation of land acquisitions by state and local agencies.